Hereditary and Genetic

 A web search on any of these issues will allow you to learn more about each one.
 To help get you started, a brief description and a few links related to each are included below.

 Remember -- You are the most important part of the health care of your new Havanese.
 It is totally dependent on you to make sure the vet knows the symptoms and any history of health issues.
 Your pet is also dependent on you to ensure that preventative measures are taken, medications are given correctly and that follow-up care or testing is done.
 Use available resources to become more informed about potential health issues.

 A cataract is any opacity or loss of transparency of the lens of the eye.
 The opacity may be confined to a small area of the lens or it may affect the whole structure.
 A complete cataract affecting both eyes will result in blindness.
 Small non-progressive cataracts will not interfere with vision.
 Most cataracts are inherited.
 There are different types of cataracts.
 Visit the Canine Inherited Disorders Database website for more information.

-Due to the high risk of cataracts in Havanese, responsible owners and breeders should have their Hav's eyes checked (CERF'd) for cataracts annually.
-Visit the CERF website to learn more.
+Due to the high risk of cataracts in Havanese, responsible owners and breeders should have their Hav's eyes checked (CAER eye certification) for cataracts annually.
+Visit the OFA eye certification website to learn more.
 It includes a database of canine CERF results you can search on.

 A prolapse of the gland or "cherry eye" occurs when the base of the gland (embedded in the cartilage) flips up and is seen above and behind the border of the third eyelid.